bryceweiner/GCS-Paper/metacosm.md

 The extremely low quantum ordering reflects the dominance of classical physics and the emergence of complex structures in the universe.

+## Consciousness Domination (present to future)
+As the universe continues to evolve, the emergence of consciousness may play an increasingly important role in shaping its future trajectory.
+According to the holographic principle, the universe can be understood as a hologram, with all the information contained in its lower-dimensional boundary (Susskind, 1995; 't Hooft, 2001).
+This idea suggests that consciousness, as an information-processing phenomenon, could be fundamentally connected to the holographic nature of the universe (Haramein, 2013; Keppler, 2018).

+As conscious beings continue to evolve and expand their knowledge and understanding of the universe, they may begin to actively participate in the quantum branching process, influencing the emergence of new universes and shaping their properties (Penrose, 2014).
+This "Consciousness Domination" era could represent a new phase in the evolution of the multiverse, where the choices and actions of conscious beings play a crucial role in determining the future of reality.

+The total quantum ordering in the Consciousness Domination era is difficult to estimate, as it depends on the future development and expansion of consciousness.
+However, it is plausible that the quantum ordering could increase as conscious beings gain a greater understanding of the fundamental nature of reality and their role in shaping it.

 ## Conclusion
 The narrative of the Big Bang, when viewed through the lens of quantum ordering and the hierarchical structure of the metacosm, reveals the gradual unfolding of the universe from a state of high complexity and information content to the classical, structured universe we observe today.
 The decrease in quantum ordering at each stage represents the emergence of distinct branches, universes, and physical laws, ultimately giving rise to the vast and diverse multiverse.

-This framework provides a comprehensive way of understanding the origin and evolution of the universe, bridging the gap between quantum mechanics and cosmology.
+Furthermore, the inclusion of the Consciousness Domination era suggests that the future evolution of the universe may be intimately connected to the emergence and expansion of consciousness.
+As conscious beings continue to explore and understand the nature of reality, they may play an increasingly important role in shaping the quantum branching process and the properties of the multiverse.
+This framework provides a comprehensive way of understanding the origin, evolution, and potential future of the universe, bridging the gap between quantum mechanics, cosmology, and the study of consciousness.

 ## References
 Baumann, D. (2009).
 TASI lectures on inflation. arXiv preprint arXiv:0907.5424. https://arxiv.org/abs/0907.5424